(Updated: June 2, 2022)

 Homesteading gives us back our humanity by allowing us to take action to ensure our quality of life.
 Taking action for me personally means learning about herbal medicine, nutrition, mental health protocols, basic first aid, gardening, raising animals, and growing food.
 These are things I need to know to take care of myself in a system that casts us aside.
 If I am educated on nutrition and raising my own food, I can provide for my dietary needs.
 If I am educated on mental health protocols and first aid, I can cope with trauma from accidents and act quickly to prevent an injury from getting worse.
 It also allows me to advocate for the treatment I need but may not be getting.

 Homesteading has been our journey to re-establish personal power in a society that actively works to disempower us.
-We also work to share that reclaimed power with others through our blogs, social media pages, healthy community support, and the growth of our inclusive homesteading community.
+We also work to share that reclaimed power with others through our blogs, social media pages, and healthy community support.